vbeakovic/human_activity_recognition/README.md

 Merge training and test datasets

 Step 7 -
-Creates a local data frame
+Creates a local data frame with dplyr

 Step 8 -
 Extracts only mean and standard deviation measurments